The Rise of Alternative Radio|

 Then I asked him what he had done with KWOD since the changeover and he told me, "We softened KWOD a little bit, back to when it was an alternative station and not so much a hard rock station.
 A lot of alternatives were playing Metallica and KWOD was no exception.
 KRXQ (98 Rock) had been the hard rock station.
 So we said let's separate them.
 We took Tool, Godsmack and Disturbed off."
 That made sense as well, since Entercom owns both stations and there's no longer any reason for the two stations to directly compete with each other.

-Toward the wrap-up I asked Curtiss his definition of alternative and the answer he said, "I think now it's just a marketing slogan.
+Toward the wrap-up I asked Curtiss his definition of alternative and he explained, "I think now it's just a marketing slogan.
 To me it was the station that tried to cater to the taste-maker feeling of music.
 It was the leader in new music.
 I think nowadays alternative is sadly more homogenized."

 I asked him what he can do to improve the situation and he replied, "I think I can breathe spontaneity back into the format.
 It needs to be more fun and spontaneous.
 We're always going to compete with the web."